-Taking place on 28 March 2025, this year’s event promises a mesmerizing cultural spectacle.
+This year, Ogoh-Ogoh parade falls on 18 March 2026, promises a mesmerizing cultural spectacle.

 Canggu

-A hotspot for both locals and tourists, Canggu hosts the lively Desa Adat Canggu Caka Fest 2025.
-This parade begins at 18.30 WITA and takes place across three key locations—Pipitan, Canggu, and Tegal Gundul—offering a chance to see incredible ogoh-ogoh creations.
+A hotspot for both locals and tourists, Canggu also hosts the lively ogoh-ogoh parade.
+This parade takes place across three key locations, which are Pipitan, Canggu, and Tegal Gundul, offering a chance to see incredible ogoh-ogoh creations.
 The best vantage point is at the Catuspata intersection, where these monstrous figures make their grand procession.

 As the heart of Denpasar, the Catur Muka area near Denpasar’s Zero Kilometer Point is where the city’s most impressive ogoh-ogoh gather.
-The parade starts at 18.00 WITA, showcasing hundreds of unique creations.
-A highlight of the event is the highly anticipated performances by two of the city’s most renowned banjars, Banjar Gemeh and Banjar Tainsiat, known for their intricate and theatrical displays.
+The parade showcasing hundreds of unique creations.
+A highlight of the event is the highly anticipated performances by two of the city’s most renowned banjars.

 Legian

 Renowned for its bustling nightlife and tourism appeal, Legian hosts an enthralling parade at the Melasti intersection.
-Beginning at 18.30 WITA, this event features creatively designed ogoh-ogoh, each telling a unique story through its detailed craftsmanship.
+This event features creatively designed ogoh-ogoh, each telling a unique story through its detailed craftsmanship.
 It’s a fantastic spot to capture the vibrant cultural energy of Bali’s youth.

 Panjer

 In the Panjer neighborhood of Denpasar, the ogoh-ogoh parade takes center stage along Jalan Tukad Barito Barat, in front of Clandys.
-The parade starts at 19.30 WITA, featuring some of the best ogoh-ogoh creations in Denpasar, with several entries ranking among the city’s top 16 for 2025.
+The parade featuring some of the best ogoh-ogoh creations in Denpasar, with several entries ranking among the city’s top 16 for 2025.

 Sanur

 Sanur offers multiple locations for viewing the parade.
-The main event in Sanur Kaja takes place on Jalan Hangtuah in front of the Bangsal Beach gate, starting at 19.30 WITA.
+The main event in Sanur Kaja takes place on Jalan Hangtuah in front of the Bangsal Beach gate.
 Additionally, spectators can enjoy the parade at Banjar Taman Sari intersection, McDonald’s Sanur, or Mertasari Beach, where various banjars showcase their impressive works.

 Teuku Umar (Simpang Enam)